AntoineJac/kong-cma-migration/README.md

 python prepareApisFolders.py -f samples_services.csv -e main -w 4
 ```

+You will need to:
+- retrieve a bearer_token for accessing CMA apis
+- replace the organization_id and bearer in the script
+- use the correct api_config_base_url in the script

 ### Push the API changes
 You can then use the pushToGit.py script to push the changes to a new kong_canary_release branches.
 ```